wardjm/esp32-ulp-i2c/README.md

 Why all the different names for the same thing?
 I have no idea.
 Tracking all this down and using the right name in the right spot is what took so long to put together such a small example.

+*NOTE: If you have an adafruit feather board, they do not expose these pins, so you cannot do this!*

 # Making selections

 Much of our register handling is done via macros that can be read in a certain way: